swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .output}

-This is a bad approach for two reasons:
+As with our explicit list of integers, this is a bad approach for two reasons:

 1. It doesn't scale:
     if we want to print the characters in a string that's hundreds of letters long,